lozalojo/memapp/README.md

 install.packages("magick")
 ```

-Or alternatively, for low specs machines, the *animation* package:
+Or alternatively, for low specs machines (recommended for most users), the *animation* package:

 ```
 install.packages("animation")